Mackenzie Foy: Career

 Foy co-starred as the childhood version of Matthew McConaughey's daughter in Christopher Nolan's Interstellar.
 She provided the voice of Celestine in the English dub of Ernest & Celestine (2012), Violet in The Boxcar Children (2014) and The Little Girl in The Little Prince (2015).
 In July 2016, it was announced that Foy would play the lead role of Clara in the film The Nutcracker and the Four Realms.

-In May 2019 it was announced that Foy would co-star with Kate Winslet in a new adaptation of Black Beauty, which began filming in October of that year.
+In May 2019 it was announced that Foy would co-star with Kate Winslet in a new adaptation of Black Beauty, which was filmed in the fall of 2019 and was released in 2020.

+In December 2024, it was reported that Foy would appear alongside Sean Bean and Odeya Rush in The Isolate Thief, directed by John Suits.